tclahr/uac-docs/docs/collectors.md

 ### output_file
 <span class="required">Required</span>

 Output file name where collected data will be stored in.
 UAC never overwrites output files.
-Data will be appended to file if the same file name is set for a different artifact rule within the same artifact directory.
+Data will be appended to the file if the same file name is set for a different artifact rule within the same artifact directory.

 Both ```ps``` and ```ps auxwww``` outputs will be stored into the same ```ps.txt``` file in the example below.